Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Hagen had his coffee waiting when he stepped out the door.
 Sartori accepted it with thanks and sighed at the darkness outside the windows.
 Early mornings were a hazard of the job, but this one felt extra heavy.

-“Do we have anything prepared?” he asked.
+"Do we have anything prepared?" he asked.

-“You know Jill.
-She has speeches prepared for almost any situation.”
+"You know Jill.
+She has speeches prepared for almost any situation."

-“The mark of a good press secretary.”
+"The mark of a good press secretary."
 Sartori sipped his coffee again.
-“I’ll glance over it.
-Is Margaret awake yet?”
+"I’ll glance over it.
+Is Margaret awake yet?"

-“She’s on her way.
-Liam’s compiling a shortlist of potential new Ag Secretaries...”
+"She’s on her way.
+Liam’s compiling a shortlist of potential new Ag Secretaries..."
 Hagen looked a little uncomfortable.
-“I mean, I know it’s early…”
+"I mean, I know it’s early…"

 Sartori sighed and nodded.
-“It’s okay.
-We have to be practical and a little callous about these things… I’ll need some time to pen a letter of condolence to his family.”
+"It’s okay.
+We have to be practical and a little callous about these things… I’ll need some time to pen a letter of condolence to his family."

-“Yes sir.
-More coffee?”
+"Yes sir.
+More coffee?"
 Hagen indicated the empty cup.

 Sartori handed it over.
-“Thanks.”
+"Thanks."

 He walked by himself the rest of the way to the Oval Office, alone with his thoughts aside from acknowledging the greetings and commiserations from the few staff who were awake and available at such an early hour.